SudoNotNoted2007/CrudeCalculatorofCalculations/README.md

 Simply, as the name suggests; it's a really crudely made calculator.
 The code is very overcomplicated because I still need to learn more C++, lol.
 Head over to the releases to find the latest version.
 I will update this software accordingly overtime during my C++ learning journey.
+SMALL NOTE: The software may be detected as a virus by your operating system.
+The software is not a virus, but if you are still unsure--you can always review the source code.

 # What can I do with this software?
 Well, I don't understand an MIT license much but, that.